CNL-TN-2025-022 Technical Note

 The methodology requires:

-• Substantial author expertise in relevant domains
+• Substantial author expertise in domains relevant to the narrative

 • Comfort with AI collaboration tools